ocaml-community/awesome-ocaml/README.md

 - **Frameworks**:
   - [Opium](https://github.com/rgrinberg/opium) – Sinatra like web toolkit for OCaml.
   - [Eliom](http://ocsigen.org/eliom/) – Eliom is a framework for programming web sites and client/server web applications.
 It uses very new concepts making programming very different from all other web programming tools, and allowing to write a complex web site in very few lines of code.
+  - [Ohm](http://ohm-framework.com/) – Ohm is a web framework for the OCaml language.
 - **Tools**:
   - [COW](https://github.com/mirage/ocaml-cow) – Caml on the Web (COW) is a set of parsers and syntax extensions to let you manipulate HTML, CSS, XML, JSON and Markdown directly from OCaml code.
   - [js_of_ocaml](http://ocsigen.org/js_of_ocaml) – Js_of_ocaml is a compiler of OCaml bytecode to Javascript.
 It makes it possible to run Ocaml programs in a Web browser.